Top 10 party Games

 Keys to Success

-Before the game, place the set of chopsticks and the keys on a table.
+Before the game, place the set of chopsticks and a bunch of keys with large holes on a table.
 To play, players must put the chopstick in their mouth and using only their mouth, get all five of the keys rung on the chopstick.

 One Smart Cookie